seth-git/atomicglobalmin/readme.txt

 	./pso -walltime HH:MM:SS File.inp

 This tells the program to terminate before the specified duration of time has elapsed (hours, minutes, and seconds).
 The format of the wall time is the same as the PBS scheduler, so you can simply copy and paste it.
 Note: if you kill the PBS job using the qdel command, the scratch files will NOT be deleted, so don't do this.
 If you need to stop a run before the wall time is up, use the cd command to navigate to the energy files directory (line 4 in the input file), and type 'touch stop'.
 This will create a blank file called stop.
-At the end of the run's next iteration, it will check for the existence of this file.
-If it's there, it will stop and clean up the scratch files correctly.
+At the end of the run's next iteration, the program will check for the existence of this file.
+If it's there, it will stop the run and clean up the scratch files correctly.

 E. Transition state searches

 This program can also perform searches for transition states.
 The method used is essentially a random search, but with allowed constraints on the maximum and minimum distances between molecules.
 There are 2 methods for performing a transition state search.
 The first way is to use a simulated annealing input file, and the second way is to place random structures in a simulated annealing optimization file using the -or option (./helper -or).
 With both of these methods, make sure to put 'yes' for the option: 'Search for transition states (random search with every perturbation accepted)'.
-When this option is turned on, the program looks for " 1 imaginary frequencies (negative Signs) " in the Gaussian .log file and will only save .log files with this phrase.
 To summarize, using a simulated annealing input file causes the program to treat the search as a simulated annealing search, except that every perturbation is accepted, so the search is essentially random.
 When using the optimization file, every structure is randomly initialized, so new random structures are not perturbations of previous random structures.
 This is the essential difference between the two methods.

 F. Trouble Shooting

 If you encounter unexpected behavior from the application, here are some things you can do.
 First, check this manual to ensure the software is not performing as designed.
-Second, turn on additional error messages by setting the PRINT_CATCH_MESSAGES constant to 'true' at the top of input.h.
+Second, there are a few unit tests that you can run.
+In particular, these can help check that the cclib package is installed correctly.
+To run the unit tests, navigate (cd) to the main program directory and type './unit'.
+Third, turn on additional error messages by setting the PRINT_CATCH_MESSAGES constant to 'true' at the top of input.h.
 This may provide additional information to help identify the problem.
 If you believe the problem is related to MPI, you can also turn on the PRINT_MPI_MESSAGES constant at the top of myMpi.h.
-This will print information about the messages being passed between MPI processes.
 If you find a message that seems related to your unexpected behavior, search for the error in the code to learn more about what the application was doing when it generated the error.
-If you find an application error, please submit a bug report with a detailed description of the error, including steps for reproducing it.
+If you find an genuine error, please submit a bug report with a detailed list of steps for reproducing it.